 MOL 234 An Integrated, Quantitative Introduction to the Natural Sciences II (see ISC 234)

-MOL 235 An Integrated, Quantitative Introduction to the Natural Sciences III (see ISC 235)
+MOL 235 An Integrated, Quantitative Approach to Biochemistry and Neuroscience (see ISC 235)

 MOL 236 An Integrated, Quantitative Introduction to the Natural Sciences IV (see ISC 236)

 MOL 301 Experimental Project Laboratory in Quantitative and Computational Biology (see QCB 301)